Are you planning things to do in Roanoke Virginia as part of your Blue Ridge Parkway road trip? Well, you’re in the right spot!

 6. Find treasures at Black Dog Salvage.

-Whether you’re a fan of the show Salvage Dawgs on the DIY Network or not, this is a must-stop in Roanoke.
+Whether you were a fan of the show Salvage Dawgs or not, this is a must-stop in Roanoke.
 Black Dog Salvage is an architectural salvage paradise!
-The 40k(!) square foot warehouse is covered wall-to-wall and ceiling to floor with antiques from decades past, all restored to complete your home design vision with one-of-a-kind vintage gems.
+The 40k(!) square foot warehouse is covered wall-to-wall and ceiling-to-floor with antiques from decades past, all restored to complete your home design vision with one-of-a-kind vintage gems.

 We spent nearly an hour walking through the store (with our pups who were showered with love from the staff!) trying to figure out how we could make room in our car for everything from gorgeous stained glass windows to cleverly repurposed lockers perfect for an entryway or mudroom.